 Administrative penalties include:

-- Forfeiture of illegal earnings, forfeiture of illegal property;
+- Forfeiture of illegal earnings and/or of illegal property;

 - Order to stop production and business;